 We created the scene using pie crust cutouts.

-The Partridge then was washed with a teal food coloring and details added with black gel.
+The Partridge was then washed with teal food coloring, and details were added with black gel.

 Like all pie, this one begins with the foundation—a perfectly flaky crust.

 I was a baker once intimidated by the pie crust.

 I watched Charlotte the Great make it effortlessly, adding decorative touches to her pies with latticework, special edging, and more.

 Once you have the crust, we’ll fill the pie with delicious pears coated in a mixture of cinnamon and deliciousness.

 For this recipe, I use a combination of pears, red, Anjou, Bartlett, and Bosc.

 It works with one variety or a combination.
 I select pears that are firm to the touch for this pie for the best results.

 Note: You can use a regular top crust or lattice for this pie, rather than the partridge in a pear tree scene.